expz/quiet-star/README.md

 # Quiet STAR

-An implementation of the Quiet-STAR paper (https://arxiv.org/pdf/2403.09629.pdf).
+An implementation of the Quiet-STAR paper (https://arxiv.org/pdf/2403.09629.pdf) including a full test suite to guarantee correctness.

 This implementation is optimized so that it performs a minimal amount of computation when generating thoughts.
 The tricks used to reduce the computation were alluded to in the paper.